huggingface/hub-docs/docs/hub/spaces-sdks-docker-shiny.md

 _app.py_

 This file defines your app's logic.
-To learn more about how to modify this file see [the Shiny for Python documentation](https://shiny.rstudio.com/py/docs/overview.html).
+To learn more about how to modify this file, see [the Shiny for Python documentation](https://shiny.rstudio.com/py/docs/overview.html).
 As your app gets more complex it\'s a good idea to break your application logic up into [modules](https://shiny.rstudio.com/py/docs/workflow-modules.html).

 _Dockerfile_